ashbb/ruby_learning_participants/README.txt

   gem install mechanize

 Usage:
-- replace your username and passowrd
+- replace your username and password
   + line 12 and 13 of ruby_launcher.rb
   + line 17 and 18 of ruby_launcher2.rb
   + line 20 and 21 of all_courses.rb